Ace1012/simple-static-site-generator/README.md

 So far the files generated, as well as images, are stored locally on the file system.
 This leads to a few problems:

 1. Due to storing files on the file server, the amount of storage available is limited.
-A file server/bucket or database for persistence.
 This is somewhat alleviated by the short life-span of the generated files but is bad for scalability.

 1. When the server is restarted, any generated files that may have been stored are lost.